Your donation to CFO help

 Vanderpoel, who had 708 bird species on his life list before beginning his Big Year, got into birding in 1966 with the spring warbler migration near Chicago.
 He later lived in Mexico and became enthralled with hummingbirds.
 Vanderpoel retired from the Ball Corporation in Colorado and now runs his own company, Peregrine Video Production of Niwot, Colorado, which produces birding videos.

 John Vanderpoel is the creator and producer of the critically acclaimed identification videos, the Advanced Birding Video Series with Jon Dunn.
 He writes about his Big Year experience in his upcoming book Full Chase Mode.
-John's CFO Banquet presentation— Full Chase Mode —will be a highlight of our 2013 Convention.
+John's CFO Banquet presentation— Full Chase Mode —was a highlight of our 2013 Convention.